 States can take action against doctors based on license surrenders in other places.
 But, as with other matters in the broken world of doctor discipline, such a step is spotty.
 Some states don’t even search a national database of troubled physicians.

 What’s more, voluntary license surrenders can mean the public gets no access to information about what happened, putting future patients at risk.”
+That’s scary.